Instagram Reels Mastery: The Complete 2026 Guide (With Examples)

 For each topic, film 3 versions:

-- Text-on-screen version (minimal footage, text driving the narrative)
+- Text-on-screen (minimal footage, text driving the narrative)

 This gives you 3 Reels from one concept.